 We continue to be encouraged by the current landscape of growth opportunities; however, any positive trends may, to some extent, be adversely impacted by government budgetary constraints or any changes to a government's willingness to maintain or grow public-private partnerships in the future.
 While state finances overall are stable, future budgetary pressures may cause state agencies to pursue a number of cost savings initiatives which may include reductions in per diem rates and/or the scope of services provided by private operators or the decision to not re-bid a contract after expiration of the contract term.
 These potential cost savings initiatives could have a material adverse impact on our current operations and/or our ability to pursue new business opportunities.
 Additionally, if state budgetary constraints, as discussed above, develop, persist or intensify, our state customers' ability to pay us may be impaired and/or we may be forced to renegotiate our management contracts on less favorable terms and our financial condition, results of operations or cash flows could be materially adversely impacted.
 We plan to actively bid on any new projects that fit our target profile for profitability and operational risk.
-Any positive trends in the industry may be offset by several factors, including budgetary constraints, contract modifications, contract terminations, contract non-renewals, contract re-bids and/or the decision to not re-bid a contract after expiration of the contract term and the impact of any other potential changes to the willingness or ability to maintain or grow public-private partnerships on the part of other government agencies.
+Any positive trends in the industry may be offset by several factors, including budgetary constraints, contract term and the impact of any other potential changes to the willingness or ability to maintain or grow public-private partnerships on the part of other government agencies.
 We believe we have a strong relationship with our government agency partners and we believe that we operate facilities that maximize security, safety and efficiency while offering our suite of GEO Continuum of Care programs, services and resources.

 On January 26, 2021, President Biden signed an executive order directing the United States Attorney General not to renew DOJ contracts with privately operated criminal detention facilities, as consistent with applicable law.
-Two agencies of the DOJ, the BOP and the USMS, utilized GEO's support services at the time the executive order was signed.
+Two agencies of the DOJ, the BOP and the USMS, utilize GEO's support services.
 The BOP houses inmates who have been convicted of federal crimes, and the USMS is generally responsible for detainees who are awaiting trial or sentencing in U.S. federal courts.
-As of June 30, 2023, GEO has three company-owned/company-leased facilities under direct contracts with USMS, which have current contract option periods that expire between September 30, 2023 and February 28, 2028.
-These facilities combined represented approximately 6% of our revenues for the six months ended June 30, 2023.
-As of June 30, 2023, we no longer have any contracts with the BOP for secure correctional facilities.
+As of March 31, 2023, GEO has three company-owned/company-leased facilities under direct contracts with USMS, which have current contract option periods that expire between September 30, 2023 and February 28, 2028.
+These facilities combined represented approximately 6% of our revenues for the three months ended March 31, 2023.
+As of March 31, 2023, we no longer have any contracts with the BOP for secure correctional facilities.